PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `665 passed, 1 xfailed in 18.31s`; the sole strict xfail covers nested runner, helper, and two-call result propagation.

+Both phase runners and the lowerer helper now return the existing nested tuple, and the two calls retain `_layout_pass_set_1_quantized_activation_binary_results` and `_layout_pass_set_2_quantized_activation_binary_results`.
+Both remain observation-only.
+The focused implementation gate passes `666 passed in 20.24s`, the branch-changed broad suite passes `1570 passed in 28.87s`, and targeted static validation passes.

+The next unit should audit the two independent direct safe-binary helper calls, whose phase runner now returns a one-slot tuple while the lowerer helper still discards it.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it